A Deep Learning-Based Unified Framework for Red Lesions Detection on Retinal Fundus Images: Discussion

 We noticed that some artifacts highlighted as lesions by experts lead to mistakes.
 The training and testing examples in e-ophtha are $C0001885, C0007104, C0007106, C0007156$ and in DiaretDB1 is $image008$.

-The proposed method performs better for MAs detection, as depicted in Figures \ref{fig:fig_eophtha} and \ref{fig:fig_roch_ma}.
+The proposed method performs better for MAs detection.
 The main reason is that it extracts candidates by grouping them into small and large lesions candidates but not MAs and HMs candidates, which leads to missing small HMs in detection.
 FCN-8 is used to extract medium to large HMs candidates; it fails to detect all MAs candidates due to their small size, leading to segmenting them with vessels pixels, especially those adjoining the vessels.
 Moreover, thin flame HM might not be detected accurately due to similarity with segmented blood vessels.
 We employ two different streams to overcome these issues: one for small red lesions and one for large red lesions.

 Most false positive samples are related to laser treatment scars, lens dirt, speckles, and ends of thin blood vessels that are not segmented due to similarity with blot HM.
+Also fovea sometimes detected as HMs specially with low $\theta$.
 In DiaretDB1 and e-ophtha, the speckles and spots on the lens are not always distinguishable, but they are known by their fixed position on images.
 Hence, the most effective way to avoid them is to repair the camera lens.
 Moreover, it is hard to distinguish between artifacts and small lesions.
 Also, the quality of image affects detection, as has been noticed in the private dataset.

 In general, when experts provide a lesion’s delineation and pixel annotation, several techniques are assessed on a per lesion basis.
 That means these approaches should detect every single lesion and analyze performance accordingly \cite{seoud2016red}.
 The performance of lesion-level detection should be high because the number of lesions and their locations and types are crucial to assess DR severity levels \cite{seoud2016red}.
 On the other hand, when image-level diagnosis only is offered, the diagnosis is per image instead of lesion pixels \cite{seoud2016red}.
 The per-image assessment is more interesting from the screening point of view because it evaluates the method’s performance in distinguishing images with DR signs \cite{seoud2016red}.
 Hence, lacking pixel-level annotation of datasets, such as MESSIDOR and IDRiD, limits the testing assessment of the proposed system.